curv3d/curv/docs/Shape_Atlas.rst

 A 2D shape with no area, or a 3D shape with no volume, is called degenerate.
 Examples are geometric points, line segments or curves, and in 3D, surfaces with 0 thickness.

-Points and curves are invisible in the preview window.
+Points and curves are invisible in the preview window, while surfaces are visible.
 Infinite and degenerate shapes are useful as intermediates for constructing shapes, even though you can't 3D print them or export them to some file formats.